How to get a credit card with bad credit

-If you’ve been irresponsible with borrowing in the past and are now repenting, you’re in the right place to find out how to get a credit card with bad credit.
-While it’s undoubtedly harder to get a credit card if your credit history is mottled or you’ve not yet built a credit profile, there are some potential options that may be open to you.
+If you know that you have bad credit (or no credit history at all) but would still like to apply for a credit card, you’ve come to the right place.
+While it’s undoubtedly harder to get a credit card if your credit history is chequered or you’ve not yet built a credit profile, there are still some options that may be open to you.

 Can I get a credit card with a bad credit rating?